Give worms a medium in which to grow and they'll multiply into an abundance of fishing bait.

-My father and I love fishing, but we hate going to the store to buy worms.
-We decided to create a worm farm, using an old chest freezer.
+My father and I love fishing, but we hate going to the store to buy fishing bait.
+We decided to grow worms in a worm farm, using an old chest freezer.

 We drilled several small holes in the bottom for drainage and then filled the freezer with good topsoil.
 We also built a wire screen that covers the dirt to keep birds and other critters from eating our bait supply.
 The freezer lid is left partially open to let in rainwater.
 We bought a container of red worms and put them in the freezer along with vegetable scraps.
 By the next year, we had more worms than we needed.

 Outdated vegetables from the grocery store (such as lettuce, carrots and potatoes) are a good source of worm food.
 You can also use potato and carrot peelings, as well as wilted lettuce from your own refrigerator.